 HTML - Iframes

 You can define an inline frame with HTML tag <iframe>.
 The <iframe> tag is not somehow related to <frameset> tag, instead, it can appear anywhere in your document.
 The <iframe> tag defines a rectangular region within the document in which the browser can display a separate document, including scrollbars and borders.
+An inline frame is used to embed another document within the current HTML document.

 The src attribute is used to specify the URL of the document that occupies the inline frame.